Resources for Researchers

 Data Management Plans: Storage and Preservation

 Over the course of the research project, research data will be hosted by the Pennsylvania State University’s Institute for Computational and Data Sciences (ICDS) through its Roar supercomputer.
-Roar provides both active storage (for data that is being worked on, requiring frequent access) and near-line storage (for back-up purposes and data that needs only infrequent access).
-Active storage is achieved through DDN 12KX40 and GS7K flash storage array systems, while near-line storage utilizes Oracle’s FS1 flash storage appliance and a SL8500 Tape Library.
-Active storage is backed up to the SL8500 daily.
+Roar provides both active storage (for data that is being worked on, requiring frequent access) and archival storage (for longer term data storage).

 Data Security